gabepo/MIST4610GroupProject1_MrTreest/README.md

 Software used: MySQL Workbench

-Sample data: The database is populated with sample data including donors, volunteers, planting events, and trees across communities.
+Sample data: The database is populated with sample data including donors, donations, volunteers, programs, planting events, sites and trees across communities.

 Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();